microsoft/bedrock/cluster/README.md

 3. Add the SSH key to the repository

-Flux requires write access to the git repository to store reconcilation state.
+Flux currently requires write access to the git repository to store reconcilation state.
 For Github, the process to add a deploy key is documented
 [here](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).